-Starting early matters!
-Kids who participate in early childhood development (like preschool) achieve higher education and make more money as adults.
+Children who participate in early childhood development achieve higher education and make more money as adults.

-If all students in low-income countries gained basic reading skills, 171 million people could be lifted out of poverty.
+If all students in low-income countries gained basic reading skills, 171 million people could escape poverty.

 The likelihood of infant mortality decreases up to 10% for every additional year of schooling a mother receives.

-A woman’s earning potential will be up to 20% higher for every year of schooling she completes.
+A woman’s earning potential goes up 20% for every year of schooling she completes.

-Globally, 83% of kids complete grade school.
-But a stunning 55% of youth do not finish high school.
-These rates are even worse in developing nations and among disadvantaged communities.
+Globally, 83% of children complete grade school.
+But 55% of youth do not finish high school.

-Economic returns for higher education grads are life-changing: College grads see a 17% increase in earnings, compared with a 10% increase for primary and a 7% increase for high school grads.
+Students who graduate college see a 17% increase in earnings, compared with a 7% boost for high school grads.

 - WHO Youth Violence Research, 2009